cilium/cilium/Documentation/gettingstarted/k8s-install-openshift-okd.rst

 OpenShift Requirements
 ======================

 1. Choose preferred cloud provider.
-This guide was tested in AWS, Azure & GCP.
+This guide was tested in AWS, Azure, and GCP from a Linux host.

 2. Read `OpenShift documentation <https://docs.okd.io/latest/welcome/index.html>`_ to find out about provider-specific prerequisites.